Monopolistic Competition

 As can be seen in this diagram, advertising will increase costs, shifting the ATC curve from ATC1 up to ATC2, but average costs may be lower if the advertising allows the firm to sell enough quantity so that it moves to a lower part of the ATC curve, as illustrated here.

-Advertising allows new firms to attract customers who are buying competing products, thus allowing easier entry of new firms.
-Advertising also informs customers of price differences so that they can buy at lower prices.
-In the past, professional firms, such as doctors and lawyers, were prohibited from advertising prices because, it was argued, that it was unprofessional.
-However the courts decided that the real reason was to limit competition, so they overturned the many state laws that prohibited certain forms of advertising.
+In the past, professional firms, such as doctors and lawyers, were prohibited from advertising prices because it was considered unprofessional.
+However, the courts decided that the real reason was to limit competition, so they overturned the many state laws prohibiting some advertisements.

-Like most other things, advertising has its benefits and drawbacks, but it will remain a primary tool of monopolistically competitive firms.
+Advertising has its benefits and drawbacks, but it will remain a primary tool of monopolistically competitive firms.